ezekg/flint/README.md

 ###Variable shorthand with context

 Use this if you're *nesting* columns using the variable shorthand.
-The `context` is the span of the elements parent.
+The `context` is the span of the elements parent. ***Update:*** You can now use `$context: auto`, and we'll do all the calculations for you.
+Just be sure a container element actually exists or you'll get some weird output, or none at all.

 ```scss
 //  .parent {